Alexandria/match-three-game/CONTRIBUTING.md

 # Contributing

-### Yay congrats on your first step to open source code!
+### Yay!!
+Congratulations on your first step to open source code!
 And hello to those who are not so new to this world 😁

 #### My goal is to make this project low pressure and fun.
 This project has A LOT of work that needs to be done and with your help perhaps we can create a fun game together.

-## 🍭 Who is this repo for ?
+## 🍭 Who is this repo for?

 ### All are welcome to contribute but my goal is to make this a low-pressure project for those who are learning git and git hub and those who are just dipping their toes into open source work.